MdTanvirHossainTusher/CF_visualizer/README.md

 2. If the problems difficulty increases, mostly count of total solve decreses.
 You can find the difficulty of the problem from point 1.
 Difficulty of problems cateogry - A, B, C are less than G3, I, J etc.
    So, A, B. C, D has highest solve count.

-3. Solves count in contest mostly depend on problems difficulty rathan than total contest occured overall.
+3. Solve counts in contest mostly depend on problems difficulty rathan than total contest occured overall.
 We see if the problem has less difficulty, then it got higher solves. e.g - A & B have the same          contest count but as A is less difficult than B, so contestant love to solve A rather than a bit difficult problem B.

 4. Category wise problems count is same as the no of contest occured.
 All contest have problem A, B. So, it has the same count.
 C, D also occur almost every contest but in the problemset those problems were not maintain any serail.
 So, most probably this scenario occures for C, D also.
 But, G3, O, M, N category problem occurs rarely.